What is EMDR therapy, and how can it be used to treat mental illness?

 In the next session, your therapist will ask you to think of your earliest memory when you began to feel the feelings that you named during the question and answer session.
 After I thought of my memory, I was asked to close my eyes and think about it for a minute or two.
 Then, in a few sentences, I explained what images, thoughts, or feelings came to mind.

-Your therapist may ask you to tap on your arms or legs or follow their hand with your eyes the way you learned in the first session.
-My therapist uses a pulser tool.
-The pulser looks like two computer mice that you hold in each hand.
-They’re attached to the box which my therapist uses to create different levels of pulses or rhythmic vibrations in my hands as I hold them while thinking of these memories.
+Your therapist may ask you to tap on your arms or legs or follow their hand with your eyes.
+My therapist uses a pulse tool.
+The pulse tool looks like two computer mice that you hold in each hand.
+They’re attached to the box which creates different levels of rhythmic vibrations in my hands while thinking of these memories.
 It’s not painful or numbing; it’s just a firm sensation that helps with the healing and keeps you from having to multitask with hand or eye movements as you process your memories.